City Baking Guide

 How Breckenridge Altitude Changes Baking

 At around 9,600 feet, Breckenridge is an extreme-altitude environment where sea-level formulas often fail without major adjustment.
+This is not a city where small edits always save the batch.

 Common Breckenridge Baking Mistakes